dannyniu/SafeTypes2/docs/prog-manual.md

 `s2data_trunc(x, len)` takes a length parameter, checks no one is currently mapping any range of the buffer, and resize it.

+From real-world experience, it's discovered that adding bytes 1-by-1 is a frequent task.
+Before 2024-11-12, this functionality is achieved by calling code in ad-hoc ways.
+However, since there's now an inline buffer, growing the data buffer 1 byte at a time is now possible in an efficient way.
+Small amounts can be handled entirely by the inline buffer; where as larger ones can first accumulate in the (reused) inline buffer, and calling `realloc(3)` less frequently 1 chunk at a time.

+The `s2data_putc(x, c)` function put 1 byte (with the value of `c`) onto the end of `x`.
+For efficiency reasons, this byte may not necessarily be visible right away; if all bytes have been provided, `s2data_putfin()` can be called to indicate that no more data is pending.

+The `s2data_putfin(x)` flushes any accumulated data so that they're guaranteed to be visible at the next access operation (i.e. trunc, map, etc.)

 ## 2.3. `s2dict_t`

 The dictionary type `s2dict_t` is keyed by `s2data_t`, as a